superfly/docs/reference/regions.html.md

 Fly.io [storage volumes](/docs/reference/volumes/) are tied to the region they're created in.

 When an application instance is started, the three-letter name for the region it's running in is stored in the VM's `FLY_REGION`  environment variable.
 This, along with other [Runtime Enviroment](/docs/reference/runtime-environment/) information, is visible to your app running on that instance.

+---
+&#42; These regions are also locations of WireGuard gateways, through which you connect to your organization's private Fly.io network.